Searchbreed

 Irish Setters are a very high-activity breed.
 Plan on at least 2 hours of intense physical and mental stimulation per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Irish Setters commonly have?
+What health problems do Irish Setters commonly have?+

 Irish Setters are most prone to: hip dysplasia, progressive retinal atrophy, bloat (GDV), hypothyroidism, epilepsy.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Irish Setters hard to groom?
+Are Irish Setters hard to groom?+

 Irish Setters need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their long coat requires daily attention to prevent matting.

-What should I feed a Irish Setter?
+What should I feed an Irish Setter?+

-Gorgeous athletic sporting breed. ~1,400-1,800 kcal/day.
-Bloat risk with deep chest.
+Gorgeous athletic sporting breed.
+Calorie needs vary with size, sex, and workload; bloat risk comes with the deep chest.
 Key nutrients to look for: omega-3, biotin, glucosamine.

-Are Irish Setters good for first-time owners?
+Are Irish Setters good for first-time owners?+

 Irish Setters are better suited to experienced owners.
 They're outgoing, sweet-natured, active — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.

-Ask Barkly about your Irish Setter
+Ask Searchbreed about your Irish Setter

 Get personalized answers about food, health, and care.